amitofsk/dandy/docs/Dandy.md

 ## 4.0 GUI Programming
 Files used in section 4:
 - widgets/LEDDisplay.py
-- widgets/LEDBarDisplay.py (maybe?)
+- widgets/LEDBarDisplay.py (coming soon)
-- widgets/SymbolDisplay.py (maybe?)
+- widgets/SymbolDisplay.py (coming soon)
 - examples/ButtonGUI.py
 - examples/ButtonPicGUI.py
 - examples/DigitalNoHW.py
+- examples/smileOn.png
+- examples/smileOff.png

 ### 4.1 What Tkinter is?
 Tk is a cross-platform set of tools for writing graphical user interfaces (GUIs).
 Tkinter is Python's version of the library, and it comes preinstalled with Python.
 <br><br>